-The Victorian Certificate of Applied Learning (VCAL) will be undergoing significant restructuring in 2023.
-What was formerly known simply as VCAL will now exist in two distinct formats known as:
+The Victorian Certificate of Applied Learning (VCAL) has undergone significant restructuring in 2023.
+What was formerly known simply as VCAL now exists in two distinct formats known as:

-- VCE Vocational Major (VM) and - The Victorian Pathways certificate.
-(VPC)
+- VCE Vocational Major (VM) and - The Victorian Pathways Certificate (VPC).

-Both pathways aim to deliver a realistic and valuable program for students.
-Both certificates aim to prepare students for further studies in vocational education and training and/ or for employment.
+Both pathways aim to deliver a realistic and valuable program for students and to prepare students for further studies in vocational education and training and/or for employment.